 Pack a bag

 Whether you're marching or watching, make like a good scout and be prepared!
 Charring your torso to crimson is sure to ruin your night of bumping and grinding, whether you're heading to the pier dance or your favorite club, so bring some sunblock.
 You might even want to work a hat or parasol into your getup.
 Dehydration won't help, either, so save the booze till nightfall and instead take nips of the bottle of water you'll have with you.
 Finally, if you've got yourself wedged into a good spot, you'll be unwise to leave it to forage for food, no matter how light-headed you feel.
 Do yourself a favor and bring some snacks—protein bars, fruit, even a PB&J sandwich.
 Then, when you're really ready to take a break, refer to our restaurant guide for advice on where to belly up for beers and grub.

 Have a post-march plan

 The last Sunday in June is notoriously hectic, and it's never a good idea to just wing it when it comes to leaving the scene.
-If it's the Dance on the Pier or the women's Rapture on the River you're after, do yourself a favor and buy your tickets in advance; you'll not only save money, you'll ensure entry, as these events tend to sell out.
+If it's the Dance on the Pier or the women's Rapture on the River you're after, do yourself a favor and buy your tickets in advance; you'll not only save money, you'll ensure entry, as these pride events in NYC tend to sell out.
 And if you'd rather hit your favorite bar or club, choose a couple spots before even setting out that day by thumbing through Time Out New York's magazine or online event listings, which will be filled with up-to-date Pride events.
 You're likely to be delirious from the sun, the noise and the crowds, which will make it hard to come to a decision once the march winds down and the party really gets started.